ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/securebuild-setup.md

 # Configuring your Environment

-## Explore the Hyper Protect Virtual Servers CLI
+## Explore the Hyper Protect Virtual Servers command line interface (CLI)

 !!! info
     In this lab, we will use the Hyper Protect Virtual Servers CLI (`hpvs` command) to interact with our Hyper Protect Virtual Servers Hosting Appliance in order to perform the various actions necessary for the Secure Build.
 Below is a quick introduction to the commands available through this CLI.